ehudbehar/thesis/README.md

 ## Double Capillary
 On December 30th 2020 I finally succeeded measuring the 800nm signal when making a discharge.
 Arie said to put an iris in front of the convex lens positioned in the vacuum chamber.
 The iris was opened to ~4mm in diameter, and the bump of the optical noise was downgraded to ~35 mV, instead of 80 or 60 without.
 The bump's amplitude depends strongly on the capillary discharge strength; bright plasma -> high bump.

 Unfortunately, only the left branch is (probably) amplified.
 The right one is not affected at all.
-Check what channel is getting feed from the power supply.
+And the left channel was connected to the power supply.